A group of women fight back against a fantasy medieval society that systemically wrongs them.

 - Start with 1d12

-- Add an appropriate d12 death die, if you wish—it may become spent
+- Bet an appropriate d12 death die, if you wish—it may become spent

-- Subtract a number of dice if the challenge is particularly difficult (GM decides)
+- Subtract a number of dice if the challenge is particularly difficult (the GM will inform you of this; a difficulty 1 challenge, for example, subtracts one die)

-- If none left, the challenge is impossible to overcome
+- If none are left, the challenge is impossible to overcome

 - Take the best result

 - 1–4: Setback.
-All death and catharsis dice used in the roll are spent.
-You cannot try again, and have to circumvent or flee the challenge, and maybe also take a condition.
-The challenge (or enemy) dictates the condition.
+All death dice bet in the roll are spent.
+You cannot try again, you have to circumvent or flee the challenge, and take a condition.
+The challenge, or enemy, dictates the condition.

 - In combat: You are defeated, take a condition.

 - 5–8: Effort.
-All death and catharsis dice used in the roll are spent.
-You may retry.
+All death dice used in the roll are spent.
+You may retry, if relevant.

 - In combat: Stale-mate.
 Take a condition, and flee or fight again.

 - 9–12: Success.
-Additionally, recharge one spent death or catharsis die, either one of yours or one of a character that participated in the roll.
+Additionally, recharge one spent death die, either one of yours or one of a character that participated in the roll.

 - In combat: You are victorious, the enemy flees, submits, or dies.